Welcome to the Worldwide Greathead family my One-Name Study - Person Page 522

 Last Edited=23 Feb 2005

-Joseph Gray was born about 1817 in Stokesby, Yorkshire, England.1 He married Ann Tate, daughter of Thomas Tate and Mary Martin.1 In the census of 7 April 1861 in Back Lane, Stokesby, Yorkshire, England, he was listed as the son in law of Thomas Tate Joseph was a landowner.2
+Joseph Gray was born about 1817 in Stokesby, Durham, England.1 He married Ann Tate, daughter of Thomas Tate and Mary Martin.1 In the census of 7 April 1861 in Back Lane, Stokesley, Yorkshire, England, he was listed as the son in law of Thomas Tate Joseph was a landowner.2

 Sources of Information